beepvoice/backend-publish/README.md

 # backend-publish

 Beep backend accepts PUT requests and publishes a protobuf-ed version to a [NATS](htts://nats.io) queue, like some sort of weird HTTP/NATS converter.
+Also handles authentication of said HTTP requests.
 Needless to say, relies on a NATS instance being up.

 ## Quickstart